IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“If Newton had known about such functions he would have never created calculus.”
 [On Weierstrass function]

 ― <a href="https://en.wikipedia.org/wiki/%C3%89mile_Picard" target="_blank">Émile Picard</a>

 >“These functions are an outrage against common sense, an arrogant distraction.”
 [On Weierstrass function]

+― <a href="https://en.wikipedia.org/wiki/Henri_Poincar%C3%A9" target="_blank">Henri Poincaré</a>

+>“These functions are an outrage against common sense, an arrogant distraction.”
+[On Weierstrass function]